francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   M-Args, "",
 )

+Given a program $P$, the rule M-Type defines a function taking a method name and returning its type.
+Similarly, M-Args defines a function taking a method name and returning its arguments.
+In order to derive these rules, the method must be contained within $P$.

 == Context

-A context is a list of paths associated with their annotations $alpha$ and $beta$.
+A context is a list of distinct paths associated with their annotations $alpha$ and $beta$.
 While $beta$ is defined in the same way of the grammar, $alpha$ is slightly different.
 Other than _unique_ and _shared_, in a context, an annotation $alpha$ can also be $top$.
 As will be better explained in the following sections, the annotation $top$ can only be inferred, so it is not possible for the user to write it.
 A path annotated with $top$ within a context is not accessible, meaning that the path needs to be re-assigned before beign read.
 The formal meaning of the annotation $top$ will be clearer while formilizing the statement typing rules.

 #frame-box(
   $